JasminDreasond/Tiny-Essentials/README.md

 - ⏱️ **Time Calculations**: Easily calculate durations, format timers, and more.
 - 🧠 **Object Utilities**: Perform type checks, count object properties, and calculate percentages.
 - 🛠️ **Custom Utilities**: Includes various helper functions like `ruleOfThree` for proportion calculations and `getAge` to calculate the age based on a given birth date.
-- 🔐 **Encryption Tools**:
-  This feature has been migrated.
-  👉 For the latest version and full functionality, please visit the new [Tiny Crypto Suite repository](https://github.com/JasminDreasond/Tiny-Crypto-Suite).

 ## 📦 Installation